BennyCarlsson/Ria-development-2dv607/blog/3-Steps-Of-Hello-World.md

 ### The most simplest Hello World!
 This is according to me the esiest way to print "Hello World" in React.
 In the head we import what we need to use react, reactdoom and jsx from the web.
-And in the <scripttype="text/babel"></script> tag all we do is render <h1>Hello World!</h1> in the content div.
+And in the <scripttype="text/babel"></script> tag all we do is render "Hello World!" in the content div.
 ```
 <!DOCTYPE html>
 <html>